 These instructions are the same for any page on your site; however, you should rarely edit the display of content on a single page on your site.
 Most of the time, when you need to change the display of content, you should make those changes for the content type as a whole.
 Landing pages are the exception to this rule of thumb.

 Additionally, your role in Drupal may not have the proper permissions to complete the task.
 Contact your site administrator for additional information.

 - Click Menu in the Administrator toolbar.

-- Click Structure in the Menu toolbar.
+- Click Content in the Menu toolbar.

-- Click the Panelizer tab.
+- Click the Customize display tab.

-- Click Disable this pane or Remove.
+- Either click Disable this pane or click Remove.

 - Disable this pane hides the pane from public view, but it remains part of the panel and retains its configuration settings.

 - Remove deletes the pane from the panel.
 All configuration settings for the pane are lost and if you want to display the content again, you will need to add and configure the pane again.
-This option does not delete the content, it just removes the display of the content from the panel.